Jan Mazoch: Career

 Mazoch made his ski competition debut in the World Cup competition held on 13 March 2002 in Falun, Sweden.
-That same year, he competed in the Junior World Championship where he placed 9th and finished in 26th place at the Ski Flying World Championship.
+That same year, he competed in the Junior World Championships, where he placed 9th.
+He also took part in the Ski Flying World Championships.
 In his Winter Olympic Games debut at Salt Lake City, he placed 35th.
+In December 2002, Mazoch finished 3rd in the Czech Republic championship behind Jan Matura and Lukáš Kubáň.

-In 2003 he finished the Championship of the Czech Republic in 1st place and took part in the World Championships in Val di Fiemme, Italy.
+In the 2003 World Championships in Val di Fiemme, Italy, Mazoch was part of the Czech team which finished eighth in the team large hill event.
+He also took part in the individual normal hill event, finishing 44th.

 During the 2004 season, Mazoch took 2nd place at the FIS Continental Cup competition in Rovaniemi, Finland.

 In 2005, he competed in the World Championship in Oberstdorf, Germany, where he earned 28th place in the individual competition and a 7th place in the team competition.

-In 2006, he returned to Winter Olympic competition at the Winter Olympic Games in Torino, Italy where he placed 9th in the team large hill event.
+In February 2006, he took part in the Normal hill individual event at the Winter Olympics in Torino, Italy.
+He was one of three Czech ski jumpers to advance from qualifying, jumping 92 metres the day before the final.
+The following day he jumped 94 metres in the first round and finished in 36th place.
+He also placed 9th in the team large hill event.

 Zakopane crash

-During the 2007 season, Mazoch competed in the World Cup event in Zakopane, Poland on 20 January 2007 where he posted a career-best 15th position after his first jump.
+On 20 January 2007, Mazoch competed in a World Cup event in Zakopane, Poland, where he posted a career-best 15th position after his first jump.
 On his second jump the wind lift suddenly disappeared.
 As a result, Mazoch lost control just prior to landing and crashed to the ground.
 Rescue personnel rushed Mazoch to a nearby medical facility where he remained in critical condition.
-Later that day he was transported to a hospital in Kraków, Poland where he was placed in a medically induced coma to prevent any further injuries.
+Later that day he was transported to a hospital in Kraków, where he was placed in a medically induced coma to prevent any further injuries.
 He had sustained serious brain injuries, but no other internal injuries and only some minor skin damage.

-On 22 January Mazoch was brought out of the coma and transported to an undisclosed location in the Czech Republic for rehabilitation.
+On 31 January, Mazoch was transported to Prague in the Czech Republic to continue his recovery.